 The most common way used to spread ransomware is through infected applications or software, attached emails, unsecured sites, and infected external storage pieces of equipment.
 While you never know who and where a ransomware attack will happen next, it is best to stay prepared while being aware of the possibility of this happening to you or your company.

 Two Critical Steps to Keep You Protected from a Ransomware

-To stay prepared is the first step to protect your business’ and your personal data from ransomware.
-This is best done by keeping all your information in secure backup storage.
-This way, you can still have access to it even when the primary base is under cyber hostage.
+To stay prepared is the first step to protect your business and your personal data from ransomware.
+This is best done by keeping all your information in a secure backup storage.
+This way, you can still have access to it even when the primary base is under cyber attack.

 Secondly, you need to stay aware of the tactics used by cyber attackers to plant ransomware on your system.
 The common ones include phishing emails and malicious sites.
 Another way that attackers catch victims unaware is by using scam notifications such as a free anti-virus asking to scan your computer for free.
 It could even be a simple advert that looks innocent.

 After preparing and identifying common ways to come in contact with malicious behavior on your site, you also need to do whatever it takes to prevent such an attack from happening.
 Here are a few steps that work:

 - Always have a backup on a different folder and better so, on a different computer.
 Most attackers will gain access to your entire computer and block you from accessing any information, so it is better to have a separate backup device to save the situation.

 - Make sure that your backup is restorable at all times.
 You can talk to a software expert to help you ascertain how to do that.